Nitinol Stone Retrieval Basket vs Stainless Steel Stone Retrieval Basket – Choosing the Right Material for Stone Extraction

 • Connect the camera system to the monitor and introduce the laparoscope for clear visualization.

-• Use laparoscopic graspers and Nathanson liver retractor to expose the kidney and surrounding structures.
+• Use a liver retractor to expose the stomach and operative field.

-• Ensure hemostasis and inspect the surgical field.
+• Ensure hemostasis and inspect the staple line area.

 • Release CO2, remove trocars, and close port sites securely.